Tuesday, April 10, 2018 (8:00 a.m. to 1:45 p.m.)

 Nancy Harris, Founder and CEO of Restart Consulting, Co-Founder of DisruptHR Chicago

-- Bring power and purpose to diversity;
+- Bring power and purpose to your D&I initiatives.

-Cathy Jacobson, President & Chief Executive Officer, Froedtert Health
+Cathy Jacobson, President and CEO, Froedtert Health

 Catherine Jacobson serves as president and CEO of Froedtert Health, a regional health care system based in Milwaukee, Wisconsin.
 Jacobson joined Froedtert Health in 2010 as executive vice president of finance and strategy, chief financial officer and chief strategy officer.
 She was promoted in 2011, becoming President and in 2012, she assumed the CEO role.
 Prior to joining Froedtert Health, Jacobson spent 22 years at Rush University Medical Center in Chicago in various leadership roles.
 Jacobson’s recognitions include Becker’s Hospital Review 2014 Health Care Leaders Award, and one of Becker’s 24 Leading Women to Know in Healthcare.
 She was recognized as a Women of Influence by the Milwaukee Business Journal in 2013 and received an honorable mention as Executive of the Year in 2014 and 2016.
 Jacobson received an honorary degree of Doctor of Healthcare Leadership from the University of Wisconsin-Milwaukee in 2015.